cse412-21w/project-demo/README.md

 npm is the _node package manager_.

+### Local development
+Notice that the repository is setup with 3 folders: `src/`, `static/`, and `docs/`.

+`src/` is where all of your HTML/CSS/JS files should go.
+Feel free to add sub-folders to divide CSS and JavaScript files.

+`static/` is where you can place your data files.
+The Parcel static file plugin has been installed, so any files you put in the `static/` folder will be available over the network.
+See [this guide](https://gist.github.com/mathisonian/46eed3e6102888ddf741829fbbe262ff) for more information on loading data.

+`docs/` is the folder that contains the bundled HTML/CSS/JS that you will serve to your final public project site.
+See below for a more detailed explanation.

 ### Running the local dev server

 To run the project locally, run `npm start` and it will be available at http://localhost:1234/.
 When the server is running, any local change that you make will be detected by Parcel and your webpage will auto-update with the new changes.
 Your local changes will not be visible to your team members until you push the changes to your repository.
 These changes will not be reflected in the final website unless you run the build script and push the updated docs folder (see below).